Wilmer Flores Preview, Player Props: Giants vs. Braves

 Wilmer Flores At The Plate

-- He has scored in 35 of 89 games this year, and more than once 3 times.
+- He has scored in 35 games this season (38.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.